 Experiential learning resources for the innovative educator

-I participated in dozens of travel experiences with my students, from one night camping excursions, to weeks abroad.
+The bulk of my experience as an educator was at a school that was student-centered, travel-encouraged, and predominantly project-based.
+Combine all three and you have student-directed school trips.
+The benefits of educational travel are enormous!
+I highly encourage reading on!
+I participated in dozens of school trips from one night camping excursions to weeks abroad.
 Out of all of those trips I only planned and organized a couple of them myself.
-All of the others were planned by students as school projects.
+All of the others were planned by or with students as project based learning school projects.
 I provided assistance with logistics, but the students gave the trips meaning and purpose.
-Some trips planned by students include an earth science trip to Hawaii, an ecology trip to California, marine biology trip to Florida, and a tropical biology trip to Costa Rica.
-Note: all trips do not have to be biology related!
+Some trips that were planned by students include an earth science trip to Hawaii, an ecology trip to California, marine biology trip to Florida, and a tropical biology trip to Costa Rica.
+Note: Not all trips have to be biology related!
 The ones just mentioned are because my background and teaching license is in biology.
-Step-By-Step Guide to Student-Led Educational TripsWhere do school trip ideas come from?
-All school trips start with a "spark".
+Step-By-Step Guide to Student-Led Educational Travel ExperiencesWhere do school trip ideas come from?
+All educational travel experiences start with a "spark".
 There is some input a student receives that strikes a chord.
 They may come across an interesting concept while working on a different project.
 They may hear stories from friends, family, teachers, students, or community members about a place that ignites curiosity.
 Maybe they even learn about something on a documentary, from a podcast, social media or in the news.
 It's typically accidental.
 The student isn't necessarily "looking" for a school trip to plan.
-One of my students, let's call her D, was interested in primates.
+One of my students was interested in primates.
 She wanted to know everything about primates from natural history to a career in primatology.
 I gave her a book to read for a project she was doing on primates called "A Primate's Memoir."
 In the midst of exploring this topic, she decided she wanted to visit a primate research center.
 The closest one we could find was in Iowa.
-We tried EVERYTHING to get a hold of this primate reserve, but were ultimately unable to connect.
+We tried EVERYTHING to get a hold of this primate reserve, but we were ultimately unable to connect.
 She went back to the drawing board.
 She discovered a primate research center in Sacramento, California and from that point on was determined to get us out there to study primates.
-This interest in primates launched D into a high school career of school trip planning.
+This interest in primates launched this student into a high school career of school trip planning.
 She planned the trip to California and upon our return decided she needed to get to a place where she could observe primates in their natural habitat.
-Her senior project then became planning a school tropical biology trip to Costa Rica.
-Never did it cross D's mind when she started school that she would travel across the world.
+Her senior project then became planning a tropical biology school trip to Costa Rica.
+Never did it cross her mind when she started school that she would travel across the world.
 A student decides they want to plan a trip.
 What's next?
-Ok, so let's say D just discovered this primate research center in California and now she wants to go.
+Ok, so let's say this student just discovered this primate research center in California and now she wants to go.
 What's next?
 If it's to be a school trip, there are requirements she needs to follow.
-She needs to identify the purpose of the trip, research cost, look into learning activities, connect with community experts, and create a fundraising plan.
+She needs to identify the purpose of the trip, research the cost, look into learning activities, connect with community experts, and create a fundraising plan.
 Part of planning a school trip requires determining a specific purpose that is educational in nature.
-D quickly learned that California isn't where one typically goes to study primates.
+This student quickly learned that California isn't where one typically goes to study primates.
 She also discovered that California has diverse ecosystems scattered throughout.
 When you drive an hour in any direction in MN what you see is more or less the same.
 When you drive an hour in any direction in California the landscape completely changes.
-It is night and day between San Francisco and Napa Valley for example.
-So D modified her purpose, broadening it to ecology to study biomes, biodiversity, climate, etc. This made it easier to align the trip to standards while sticking by her original plan to visit the primate research center in Sacramento.
-My students use a Trip Plan Guidesheet that I created to assist them in the process.
-This product is FREE to download in my TpT store.
-My students research the questions on the guidesheet, put their information into a slideshow, and present their trip plan to the school board.
+It is night and day between San Francisco and Napa Valley, for example.
+So the student modified her purpose, broadening it to ecology to study biomes, biodiversity, climate, etc. This made it easier to align the educational travel experience to state standards while sticking by her original plan to visit the primate research center in Sacramento.
+My students use an Educational Travel Planning Checklist (as do I when I am planning school trips) that I created to assist them with the process.
+This resource is available to download for free in my experiential learning store.
+My students research the trop planning categories on the guide sheet, put their information into a slideshow, and present their trip plan to the school board.
 The school board then approves the trip.
-The slideshow below was created by D and presented by her to the board.
+The slideshow below was created by the student interested in primates and presented by her to the board.
 The trip to California was approved.
+Preliminary plans are in place and the trip has been approved.
+Now what?

 0 Comments